Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Diffusion Model

-In 2021, the OpenAI team introduced ADM-G (Classifier-Guided-Diffusion) \cite{ref11}, which, by integrating classifier-guided generation, allowed the model to surpass GANs in FID metrics for the first time.
-Despite this breakthrough, it remained dependent on classifiers and incurred high computational costs.
-To enhance text-image alignment and super-resolution, the Google Research team later introduced Imagen \cite{ref53}, combining the T5-XXL text encoder with a cascaded diffusion architecture, resulting in outstanding text alignment capabilities but demanding substantial resources.
+Diffusion model has a wide range of applications, for images on the application began in 2020, mainly based on Denoising Diffusion Probabilistic Models (DDPM), first of all, the initial proposed DDPM \cite{ref17}, IDDM \cite{ref41}, and DDIM \cite{ref33}, etc., through the Markov chain as well as the addition of the noise and denoising process, and finally the prediction of the noise residuals to optimize the quality of the generation.
+However, the number of sampling steps is numerous and the computation speed is slow.
+Following closely behind were the SGM \cite{ref24} and SDE \cite{ref29} models, which apply similar logic to images.

-Seeking multimodal and efficient generation, Robin Rombach et al. proposed Stable Diffusion in 2023 \cite{ref42}.
-This model significantly reduced computational complexity by compressing the diffusion process into a latent space, albeit with some information loss.
-Concurrently, the OpenAI team also released CLIP-Guided-Diffusion \cite{ref52}, which integrates the CLIP model to enable cross-modal generation and support complex semantic control, ensuring semantic consistency.
-However, this model also requires significant training resources and has a slower generation speed.
+Then ADM-G (Classifier-Guided-Diffusion) \cite{ref11}, introduced by OpenAI team in 2021, made the model surpass GAN in FID metrics for the first time by introducing classifier-guided generation. but dependent on classifiers and high computational cost.
+Later, in order to optimize text-image alignment and super-resolution generation, Imagen \cite{ref53} was introduced by the Google Research team, which combines the T5-XXL text encoder with the cascade diffusion architecture, and has outstanding text alignment capability, but with great resource requirements.
+Nichol et al. proposed GLIDE \cite{ref189} based on SGM and SDE, samples from a 3.5 billion parameter text conditional diffusion model guided by a classification are more favored by human evaluators.